porsche-design-system/porsche-design-system/packages/storefront/src/pages/developing/next-js/getting-started.md

 ```
 ✔ What is your project named? "my-app"
 ✔ Would you like to use TypeScript with this project?
 "Yes"
-✔ Would you like to use ESLint with this project?
-"Yes"
 ```

 - Install the Porsche Design System within your project directory (e.g. "my-app"):